AngeliquevanRensburg/Carpentries-in-South-Africa-Retrospective-2020/questions.md

   - As the pandemic hit and universities needed to move their focus to funding laptops and data to students discussions were halted.
     - Organisations needed funds for basic needs to students

-### What took shorter than expected?
+### :question: What took shorter than expected?
 - Administrative tasks
 - Updating communications platforms
 - Updating Carpentries Handbook
 - Updating Carpentries.org
 - Updating Workshop Administration workflow

-### Did you need to change the goals for the project?
+### :question: Did you need to change the goals for the project?
 - 2020 Meetup to two virtual skill-up sessions
 - Carrying over 1 instructor training event to 2021 (per request from SADiLaR)

-### How did the process of making decisions about the project work?
+### :question: How did the process of making decisions about the project work?
 - I did most of the decision making but brainstormed with my Supervisor if I wasn’t clear

-### New initiatives to be implemented in 2021?
+### :question: New initiatives to be implemented in 2021?
 - The Carpentries in South Africa Strategic Plan 2021:
     - Include monthly/quarterly meetups/standing agenda items in team meetings to discuss happenings in the region:
     - Equity Inclusion and Access intiiatives